 Many different companies use the Hybrid project management approach to unlock the best parts of Agile and none of the weaknesses it contains.
 These businesses include:

 - Small Businesses

 Among many others.

-Even the most Agile department of all, the software development department, is mostly using Hybrid for which Agile was created.
+Even the most Agile department of all, the software development department, is mostly using the Hybrid for which Agile was created.

 Let’s take a look at some of the examples of companies using hybrid approaches in their workflow.

-- First off, we have the company Atypon that incorporated a hybrid approach in their workflow while working to develop a new website for the company Sage Publishing.
+- First off, we have the company Atypon incorporated a hybrid approach in their workflow while working to develop a new website for the company Sage Publishing.
 To complete that project, they needed to shift more than 1,000 journals over to the new website, which was a huge task.

 At the start of the project, the team decided to use the Waterfall approach to tackle the project, but then they decided that there are too many changing variables and they needed the flexibility that Agile provides.